-Daredevil: Born Again star Vincent D'Onofrio confirmed when Season 2 takes place in the greater MCU timeline.
+Daredevil: Born Again star Vincent D'Onofrio confirmed when Season 2 takes place on the greater MCU timeline.
 D'Onofrio is in the midst of an MCU revival with his role as Kingpin, returning to the franchise to play Wilson Fisk in Hawkeye before playing the villain again in Echo.
-With Fisk now looking to be an even more terrifying force after Born Again's season, MCU fans have a better idea of what to expect upon his return.
+With Fisk looking to be an even more terrifying force after Born Again's Season 1, MCU fans have a better idea of what to expect upon his return.

 Speaking with Gold Derby, D'Onofrio said, "We pick up where we left off" when Daredevil: Born Again returns for Season 2, indicating it will take place immediately after Season 1.
 Touching on how New York is under martial law after Season 1, the Kingpin star teased things getting "even more intense" and spoke on the "feeling of a resistance being formed" on Matt Murdock's side of the fight: